akshaysoni8707/MaterialDrawn/README.md

 # Welcome to Material Drawn !
 > **A Materialize CSS framework based admin dashboard**

 **Material Drawn** is a free Materialize Admin with a fresh design inspired by Google's Material Design.
 We are very excited to introduce our material concepts through an easy to use and beautiful set of components.
-Material Drawn was built over the popular materialize framework and it comes with a couple of third-party plugins ( amcharts, datatables ) redesigned to fit in with the rest of the elements.
+Material Drawn was built over the popular materialize framework and it comes with a couple of third-party plugins ( [amcharts](https://www.amcharts.com/), [datatables](https://datatables.net/) ) redesigned to fit in with the rest of the elements.

-Material Dashboard comes with 6 color theme choices for any component as background ( lavender , forestgreen, midnightblue, teal, blood, girl ) and a background image on the sidebar for each color.
+Material Dashboard comes with 6 color theme choices for any component as background

+ 1. lavender
+ 2. forestgreen
+ 3. midnightblue
+ 4. teal
+ 5. blood
+ 6. girl

-We are very excited to share this dashboard with you and we look forward to hearing your feedback!
+ with a background image on the sidebar for each color.
+You can also create a theme colour of your own just be ready with your colour along with its lighter shade and an image matching it.
+We are very excited to share this dashboard with you and we look forward to hearing your feedback !

+ >For adding your custom theme colour or any other feedback mail me akshay.soni.8707@gmail.com .

 You can find the [Github Repo for Material Drawn here](https://github.com/akshaysoni8707/MaterialDrawn).